Arthur Asquith: Later life

 Following the end of the war, Asquith chaired the committee which established the Royal Naval Division War Memorial outside the Admiralty building in London.

 In the Directory of Directors for 1935, the Hon Arthur M Asquith of 1 London Wall Buildings EC2 is listed as chairman of Brazil Plantations Syndicate Ltd, chairman of Parana Plantations Ltd and a director of San Paulo (Brazilian) Railway Co Ltd.

-Asquith came across many risk factors throughout his military career and eventually died of Hodgkin Lymphoma at Clovelly Court, Devon on 25 August 1939.
+Asquith died on 25 August 1939.
+Memorial in North Aisle of All Saint's Church, Clovelly, Devon (Betty had inherited the Clovelly Estate from an Aunt, Christine Hamlyn, in 1936).